RocksonZeta/vicky/README.md

 # vicky
 A restful framework for openresty.

-Expressive HTTP middleware for openresty to make web applications and APIs more enjoyable to write.
+Expressive HTTP middleware for openresty to make voweb applications and APIs more enjoyable to write.
 Vicky's middleware stack flows in a stack-like manner, allowing you to perform actions downstream then filter and manipulate the response upstream.

 Vicky is not bundled with any middleware.